ocp-power-automation/ocp4-playbooks-extras/playbooks/roles/global-secret-update/README.md

 ------------

  - Running OCP 4.x cluster is needed.
- - Create one OCP secret with name `podman-login`  in the default namespace and has following keys:
+ - Create one OCP secret with name `podman-secret`  in the default namespace and has following keys:
 `username` ,`password`  and `registry`
 eg.
 ```
 apiVersion: v1
 kind: Secret
 metadata:
-  name: podman-login
+  name: podman-secret
 type: kubernetes.io/basic-auth
 stringData:
   username: admin